Alida Schuyler

+Alida Livingston (née Schuyler; 1656–1727) was a New Netherlands-born businesswoman in Dutch Colonial America who exerted a considerable influence in the life of the colony.
+She was married first to Nicholas van Rensselaer, son of Kiliaen van Rensselaer, a founding director of the Dutch West India Company and first patroon of Rensselaerswyck, then to her late husband's secretary, Robert Livingston the Elder, the first Lord of Livingston Manor.

 Early life

-She was born in Beverwyck (Albany), in the New Netherlands (New York) as the daughter of the wealthy fur trader Philip Pieterse Schuyler (1628-1683) and Margaretha van Slichtenhorst (1628-1711), originally immigrants from Germany.
+Alida Schuyler was born in Beverwyck (Albany), in the New Netherlands (New York) as the daughter of the wealthy fur trader Philip Pieterse Schuyler (1628-1683) and Margaretha van Slichtenhorst (1628-1711), of German ancestry.
 She was one of ten children born to her parents, including Pieter Schuyler (1657–1724), Arent Schuyler (1662–1730) and Gertruj Schuyler (b.
 1654), who was married to Stephanus van Cortlandt (1643–1700).

 Career

-Alida Schuyler was a major businesswoman particularly during her second marriage: she acted as the business partner and political and economical adviser to him, and together, they divided the responsibility of the business and exerted a considerable economic and political influence in the colony.
+Alida Schuyler was a major businesswoman particularly during her second marriage, to Robert Livingston the Elder: she acted as his business partner and political and economical adviser, and together they divided the responsibility of the business and exerted a considerable economic and political influence in the Colony.

 In 1686, the couple managed to acquire city privileges for Albany.
 She also participated in a long term lawsuit about the inheritance of her first spouse against his relatives.
 From 1686, she resided at Livingston Manor.
 She retired from business for health reasons in 1716.

-Alida Schuyler has been taken as an example of an independent American colonial businesswoman.
-She is also known as the matriarch of several American families.

 Personal life

-In 1675, she married Nicholas van Rensselaer (1636–1678), the fourth son of Kiliaen van Rensselaer, a Dutch diamond and pearl merchant from Amsterdam who was one of the founders and directors of the Dutch West India Company, who was instrumental in the establishment of New Netherland and in 1630, became the first patroon of Rensselaerswyck.
-Her husband, Nicholas, a minister, died shortly after their marriage in 1678.
+In 1675, she married Nicholas van Rensselaer (1636–1678), the fourth son of Kiliaen van Rensselaer.
+Kiliaen was a Dutch diamond and pearl merchant from Amsterdam, and one of the founders and directors of the Dutch West India Company; instrumental in the establishment of New Netherland, in 1630 he became the first patroon of Rensselaerswyck.
+Nicholas, a minister, died shortly after their marriage in 1678.

-In 1679, she married her late husband's secretary, Robert Livingston the Elder (1654-1728), the first Lord of Livingston Manor, in 1679.
-Robert Livingston amassed one of the largest fortunes in 17th-century New York.
+In 1679, she married her late husband's secretary, Robert Livingston the Elder (1654-1728), the first Lord of Livingston Manor.
+Livingston amassed one of the largest fortunes in 17th-century New York.
 They had nine children together: